Back To Basics: Perfect Way To Smoke Chicken Breast

 How Long Does it Take to Smoke a Boneless Skinless Chicken Breast?

-Chicken breasts cook very quickly, even in a 225 or 250 degree smoker.
+Chicken breasts cook very quickly, even in a 225 or 250 degrees Fahrenheit smoker.
 It should only take one hour for the chicken breast to reach an internal temperature of 165 degrees F. This is the temperature which the USDA says it is safe to eat chicken.

 Will Smoking a Chicken Breast Make it Taste Dry?